-Body Element Length Туре Description <source_carrier_cost></source_carrier_cost> 4-11 fixed The originating carrier cost or empty if not rated.
-In cent precision with two decimals.
-Only available in system exports, not for resellers. <source_customer_cost></source_customer_cost> 4-11 fixed The originating customer cost or empty if not rated.
-In precision cent with two decimals. <source_carrier_zone></source_carrier_zone> 0-127 string The originating carrier billing zone or empty if not rated.
-Only available in system exports, not for resellers. <source_customer_zone></source_customer_zone> 0-127 string The originating customer billing zone or empty if not rated. <source_carrier_destinat< pre=""></source_carrier_destinat<> 0-127 string The originating carrier billing destination or empty if not ion> rated.
-Only available in system exports, not for resellers. <source_customer_destina< pre=""></source_customer_destina<> 0-127 string The originating customer billing destination or empty if tion> not rated. <source_carrier_free_ti< pre=""></source_carrier_free_ti<> 1-10 uint The number of originating free time seconds used on me> carrier side or empty if not rated.
-Only available in system exports, not for resellers. <source_customer_free_ti< pre=""></source_customer_free_ti<> 1-10 uint The number of originating free time seconds used from me> the customer's account balance or empty if not rated. <destination_carrier_co< td="">4-11fixedThe termination carrier cost or empty if not rated.
-In cent</destination_carrier_co<> 4-11 fixed The termination carrier cost or empty if not rated.
-In cent st> precision with two decimals.
-Only available in system exports, not for resellers. <destination_customer_co< pre=""></destination_customer_co<> 4-11 fixed The termination customer cost or empty if not rated.
-In st> precision cent with two decimals. <destination_carrier_zo< pre=""></destination_carrier_zo<> 0-127 string The termination carrier billing zone or empty if not rated. ne> Only available in system exports, not for resellers. <destination_customer_zo< pre=""></destination_customer_zo<> 0-127 string The termination customer billing zone or empty if not ne> rated. <destination_carrier_des< pre=""></destination_carrier_des<> 0-127 string The termination carrier billing destination or empty if not tination> rated.
-Only available in system exports, not for resellers. <destination_customer_de< pre=""></destination_customer_de<> 0-127 string The termination customer billing destination or empty if stination> not rated. <destination_carrier_fre< pre=""></destination_carrier_fre<> 1-10 uint The number of termination free time seconds used on e_time> carrier side or empty if not rated.
-Only available in system exports, not for resellers.
-1-10 uint The number of termination free time seconds used from <destination_customer_fr< pre=""></destination_customer_fr<> 1-10 unit The number of termination free time seconds used from
+Body Element Length Туре Description

+CALL_ID 0-255 string The SIP Call-ID.

+RATING_STATUS 2-7 string The internal rating status of the CDR -

+one of:

+unrated: not rated

+ok: successfully rated

+failed: error while rating

+Currently always ok or unrated,

+depending on whether rating is enabled

+or not.

+RATED_AT 0-19 datetime Time of rating, including date and time

+(with seconds precision).
+Empty if CDR

+is not rated.

+SOURCE_CARRIER_COST 7-14 fixed The originating carrier cost that the

+precision (6 carrier (i.e. SIP peer) charges for the

+decimals) calls routed to his network, or empty if

+CDR is not rated.

+PLEASE NOTE: Only available in

+system exports, not for resellers.

+SOURCE_CUSTOMER_COST 7-14 fixed The originating customer cost, or empty

+precision (6 if CDR is not rated.

+decimals)

+SOURCE_CARRIER_ZONE 0-127 string Name of the originating carrier billing

+zone, or onnet if data is not available.

+PLEASE NOTE: Only available in

+system exports, not for resellers.

+SOURCE_CUSTOMER_ZONE 0-127 string Name of the originating customer billing

+zone, or empty if CDR is not rated.

+SOURCE_CARRIER_DETAIL 0-127 string Description of the originating carrier

+billing zone, or platform

+internal if data is not available.

+PLEASE NOTE: Only available in

+system exports, not for resellers.

+SOURCE_CUSTOMER_DETAIL 0-127 string Description of the originating customer

+billing zone, or empty if CDR is not

+rated.

+SOURCE_CARRIER_FREE_TIME 1-10 uint The number of free time seconds used

+on originating carrier side, or empty if

+CDR is not rated.

+PLEASE NOTE: Only available in

+system exports, not for resellers.

+Body Element Length Туре Description

+SOURCE_CUSTOMER_FREE_TIME 1-10 uint The number of free time seconds used

+from the originating customer's account

+balance, or empty if CDR is not rated.

+DESTINATION_CARRIER_COST 7-14 fixed The terminating carrier cost, or empty if

+precision (6 CDR is not rated.

+decimals) PLEASE NOTE: Only available in

+system exports, not for resellers.

+DESTINATION_CUSTOMER_COST 7-14 fixed The terminating customer cost, or

+precision (6 empty if CDR is not rated.

+decimals)

+DESTINATION_CARRIER_ZONE 0-127 string Name of the terminating carrier billing

+zone, or onnet if data is not available.

+PLEASE NOTE: Only available in

+system exports, not for resellers.

+DESTINATION_CUSTOMER_ZONE 0-127 string Name of the terminating customer

+billing zone, or empty if CDR is not

+rated.

+DESTINATION_CARRIER_DETAIL 0-127 string Description of the terminating carrier

+billing zone, or empty if CDR is not

+rated.

+PLEASE NOTE: Only available in

+system exports, not for resellers.

+DESTINATION_CUSTOMER_DETAIL 0-127 string Description of the terminating customer

+billing zone, or empty if CDR is not

+rated.

+DESTINATION_CARRIER_FREE_TIME 1-10 uint The number of free time seconds used

+on terminating carrier side, or empty if

+CDR is not rated.

+PLEASE NOTE: Only available in

+system exports, not for resellers.

+DESTINATION_CUSTOMER_FREE_TIME 1-10 uint The number of free time seconds used

+from the terminating customer's

+account balance, or empty if CDR is not

+rated.

+SOURCE_RESELLER_COST 7-14 fixed The originating reseller cost, or empty if

+precision (6 CDR is not rated.

+decimals) PLEASE NOTE: Only available in

+system exports, not for resellers.